Tubbz-alt/grasshopper-topography-2019/README.md

 grasshopper-
 ============

-grasshopper voor rhino 3d twente users wout zweers zweers(at)dds.nl
-0623020257
+making topography and visualisations with grasshopper and rhino